Cervical cancer prevention through vaccination and screening

 Keep reading for some crucial information on how regular screening and vaccination can prevent cervical cancer.

-Cancer survivor May Tiong, 47, had no idea she had cervical cancer prior to being diagnosed.
+Cancer survivor May Tiong, 47, did not have any idea that she had cervical cancer prior to its diagnosis.

 Although she was uninformed about cervical cancer and its risks, May kept going for regular Pap smear tests since she had her daughter Wen Ning 23 years ago.